 In short, data management is a set of disciplines—e.g., data collection, data processing, data analysis, data storage, data protection—that come together for operational and reporting uses.

-While it is generally accepted that the biggest data-related issue facing organisations is that they don’t know how to use it properly or what they want to achieve with it, it’s (arguably) not the most important one: data protection is.
+While it is generally accepted that the biggest data-related issue facing organizations is that they don’t know how to use it properly or what they want to achieve with it, it’s (arguably) not the most important one: Data protection is.

 Data protection is the process of safeguarding important information from theft, corruption, loss, or other compromises.

-The importance of data protection and having a thorough data protection plan increases as the amount of data being generated, collected, and stores grows at unprecedented rates and general tolerance for bad data management and protection—from both stakeholders and legislative authorities—continues to fall.
+The importance of data protection and having a thorough data protection plan increases as the amount of data being generated, collected, and stored grows at unprecedented rates, and general tolerance for bad data management and protection—from both stakeholders and legislative authorities—continues to fall.

 What Does a Data Protection Plan Cover?